 The English language is lousy with irregular plural nouns.
 Typically, adding an “s” to a noun will make it plural—like tree(s), partygoer(s), and game(s).
 However, there are many words that have their own plural forms.
 You can thank English’s Greek and Latin roots for the transformation of fungus to fungi, for instance.

 Irregular plural nouns can be difficult to pick up on while writing, but you can often hear the difference between the correct form and one incorrectly having an “s” tacked onto the end.
 For example, the plural of child is children.
-When you hear “childs”—which is incorrect—you may confuse it for “child’s” (possessive) and so may your word processor.
+When you hear “childs”—which is incorrect—you may confuse it for “child’s” (possessive) and so may your word processing software.
 When in doubt, double-check the spelling if you’re having doubts.

 Past participles have clear endings—except for when they don’t